Boris Pilnyak: Influence

 Pilnyak is generally considered the greatest Russian novelist of 1920s and was the second most read writer of that time, only behind Maxim Gorky.
 His modernist style of writing influenced a whole generation, not only Russian but also many Yugoslav writers, the most famous of them being Danilo Kiš, Dubravka Ugrešić and Miodrag Bulatovic among others.
 Kiš often cited Pilnyak as one of his main influences and one of his favourite Russian authors along with Yury Olesha and Isaac Babel.

+In 1928, the then relatively unknown author Andrei Platonov published a short story called "Che-Che-O" (Central Chernozem Oblast) in 'co-authorship' with Pilnyak.
+It is believed that Pilnyak's role in this story was limited to finalising the text and lending it his rather more famous name, in order to help the younger Platonov.